project-akri/akri/docs/end-to-end-demo.md

     export AKRI_HELM_CRICTL_CONFIGURATION="--set agent.host.crictl=/usr/local/bin/crictl --set agent.host.dockerShimSock=/var/snap/microk8s/common/run/containerd.sock"
     ```

-## Set up mock udev video devices
-1. Install a kernel module to make v4l2 loopback video devices.
-Learn more about this module [here](https://github.com/umlaeute/v4l2loopback).
-    ```sh
-    curl http://deb.debian.org/debian/pool/main/v/v4l2loopback/v4l2loopback-dkms_0.12.5-1_all.deb -o v4l2loopback-dkms_0.12.5-1_all.deb
-    sudo dpkg -i v4l2loopback-dkms_0.12.5-1_all.deb
-    ```
-1. Insert the kernel module, creating /dev/video1 and /dev/video2 devnodes.
-To create different number video devices modify the `video_nr` argument.
-    ```sh
-    sudo modprobe v4l2loopback exclusive_caps=1 video_nr=1,2
-    ```
-1. Install Gstreamer main packages
-    ```sh
-    sudo apt-get install -y \
-        libgstreamer1.0-0 gstreamer1.0-tools gstreamer1.0-plugins-base \
-        gstreamer1.0-plugins-good gstreamer1.0-libav
-    ```
-1. Open two new terminals (one for each fake video device), and in each terminal ssh into your ubuntu server that your cluster is running on.
-1. In one terminal, stream a test video of a white ball moving around a black background from the first fake video device.
-    ```sh
-    sudo gst-launch-1.0 -v videotestsrc pattern=ball ! "video/x-raw,width=640,height=480,framerate=10/1" ! avenc_mjpeg ! v4l2sink device=/dev/video1
-    ```
-    If this generates an error, be sure that there are no existing video streams targeting /dev/video1 (you can query with commands like this: `ps -aux | grep gst-launch-1.0 | grep "/dev/video1"`).
-1. In the other terminal, stream a test video of SMPTE 100%% color bars moving horizontally from the second fake video device.
-    ```sh
-    sudo gst-launch-1.0 -v videotestsrc pattern=smpte horizontal-speed=1 ! "video/x-raw,width=640,height=480,framerate=10/1" ! avenc_mjpeg ! v4l2sink device=/dev/video2
-    ```
-    If this generates an error, be sure that there are no existing video streams targeting /dev/video2 (you can query with commands like this: `ps -aux | grep gst-launch-1.0 | grep "/dev/video2"`).

 ## Set up Akri
 1. Use Helm to install Akri and create a Configuration to discover local video devices.
 Create your Configuration by setting values in your install command.
 Enable the udev Configuration which will search the Linux device filesystem as specified by a udev rule and give it a name.
 Since we want to find only video devices on the node, specify a udev rule of `KERNEL=="video[0-9]*"`.
 Also, specify the broker image you want to be deployed to discovered devices.
 In this case we will use Akri's sample frame server.
 Since the /dev/video1 and /dev/video2 devices are running on this node, the Akri Agent will discover them and create an Instance for each camera.
 Watch two broker pods spin up, one for each camera.
     ```sh